Get Help Now

 If you are not married, your child does not have a legal father right away.
 If you both want your child to have a legal father as soon as possible, you can establish paternity voluntarily.
 Establishing paternity is the way to make sure your child has a legal father.
 Voluntarily means both parents are willing to sign papers that say who the father is.

 If the parents do not agree about who the father is, you can go to court.
 In court, the judge decides the paternity of your child.
-The judge can also make decisions about child support, custody, visitation and protection from abuse.
+The judge can also make decisions about child support, custody, parenting time and visitation, and protection from abuse.

 See Chapter 209C of Massachusetts General Laws for details.